-Please refer to the Housing section.
+Please refer to the housing section starting on page 109.

 Regional Competition and Cooperation

 Due to the Arizona tax structure and laws, sales tax, also known as the transaction privilege tax, is the primary source of revenue for counties, cities, and towns.
 Communities, therefore, compete with one another to attract retail and maximize revenue streams, which in turn supports City services.
 Tourism is an effective way to boost sales tax revenue.
 On a regional basis, out-of-state and foreign tourism will boost regional sales tax revenue.